 LENGTH OF WARRANTY WHIRLPOOL WILL PAY FOR FULL ONE-YEAR WARRANTY From Date of Purchase FSP [®] replacement parts and repair labor to correct defects in materials or workmanship.
-Service must be provided by an authorized Whirlpool SM service company.
+Service must be provided by an authorized Whirlpool sM service company.
 LIMITED FIVE-YEAR WARRANTY From Date of Purchase FSP replacement parts for any part of gearcase assembly if defective in materials or workmanship.
 The gearcase assembly is shown in the "Assistance or Service" section of this book.
-FSP replacement parts for any top and lid rust.
+FSP replacement parts for top and lid if defective in materials or workmanship.
 LIMITED TEN-YEAR WARRANTY From Date of Purchase FSP replacement of outer tub should it crack, or fail to contain water, due to defective materials or workmanship.